owlbarn/tutorial/book/convention/README.md

 The introduction of impure functions into Owl is under many careful and practical considerations.
 One primary motivation of using in-place modification is to avoid expensive memory allocation and deallocation operations, this can significantly improve the runtime performance of a numerical application especially when large ndarrays and matrices involved.

 Can we have the best parts of both world, i.e. writing functional code and being memory efficient at the same time?
 As you learn more about Owl, you will realise that this can be achieved by lazily evaluating a mathematical expression using [computation graph](cgraph.html).
-The programer focusses on the functional code, Owl's computation graph module takes care of the "dangerous task" -- allocating and managing the memory efficiently.
+The programmer focusses on the functional code, Owl's computation graph module takes care of the "dangerous task" -- allocating and managing the memory efficiently.

 Many pure functions in Ndarray module have their corresponding impure version, the difference is that impure version has an extra underscore "`_`" at the end of function names.
 For example, the following functions are the pure functions in `Arr` module.